-Art in Action: Les Miserables will be an exciting new education initiative that will provide CAPA/Shubert Theater with an opportunity to create a new social and artistic collaboration with a group of students in the New Haven community.
+Art in Action is an exciting arts education initiative that will provide CAPA/Shubert Theater with an opportunity to create a new social and artistic collaboration with a group of students in the New Haven community.
 This program will help us to truly integrate the arts and the academic curriculum through this award-winning musical while allowing CAPA/Shubert Theater to share this exciting creative venture with a new generation of potential theatergoers.
-It will give students the opportunity to see how art, history and social activism can be taught and enacted together.
+It will give students the opportunity to see how art can be taught and enacted together.
 Furthermore, it will give us the chance to interact with and connect to the community in a way we never have before.

 In addition, this partnership supports an important aspect of CAPA’s mission by providing a resource for a segment of its education community while also engaging local professional artists.

 There are several additional goals/outcomes we hope to gain with this project:1.
 Introduce theater and an exceptional musical to students.2.
-Enhance the teacher’s ability to deal with difficult social issues and engage students in processes that help them understand the many sides of these issues.3.
-Provide access to a professional teaching artist who will introduce and engage students in creative theater and writing activities, thereby infusing the existing curriculum with performing arts experiences.4.
+Enhance teacher’s ability to connect their curriculum to the arts.4.
 Provide access to a professional theatrical performance for students who would not otherwise be able to attend.5.
-Provide opportunities to strengthen the exiting partnerships between CAPA / Shubert Theater and the New Haven Public Schools.6.
-PR opportunities for the production from the billboard and art installation that will be created during the project.
+Provide opportunities to strengthen the exiting partnerships between CAPA / Shubert Theater and the New Haven Public Schools.

 The Shubert Summer Theater & Arts Camp is a summer program for middle-school students who want to explore interests, potential, and opportunities in the arts.
 The camp offers students a chance to take in-depth classes in dance, music, theater, visual arts, and creative writing while in an arts rich environment.
 The camp is open to both New Haven and non-New Haven residents.
 Located at the adjacent Cooperative Arts & Humanities High School, the Shubert Summer Theater & Arts Camp is situated in the heart of downtown New Haven, surrounded by theaters, galleries, and museums.
 In addition to an arts atmosphere, the camp is staffed by a combination of professional artists, teaching artists, and emerging student-teacher-artists from Co-Op High School.